jwsoh07/django-initial-template/README.md

 Finally, ensure that you have stopped any existing container for the app and run command: `docker-compose up --build`.
 The database would have been able to run, connected to the Django app and ready to receive any new migrations.

+## Custom User Model
+It is recommended to create a new custom user model for each new Django project.
+The steps in this [article](https://testdriven.io/blog/django-custom-user-model/) provides details on how to create one.

+## Tests
+Jacob Kaplan-Moss (Django co-creator):
+> Code without tests is broken as designed.

+Writing tests is important because it automates the process of confirming that the code works as expected.
+In an app like this one, we can manually look and see that the home page and about page exist and contain the intended content.
+But as a Django project grows in size there can be hundreds if not thousands of individual web pages and the idea of manually going through each page is not possible.

+To run all tests, run command:
+`python3 manage.py test --verbosity 2`